Table of Contents

 Neoplasms of the Biliary Tract

 Gallbladder carcinoma is a rare neoplasm that has an incidence of 2.5 per 100,000 per year.
-More that 6500 patients die from gallbladder carcinoma in the United States each year.
+More than 6,500 patients die from gallbladder carcinoma in the United States each year.

 Cholangiocarcinoma is usually associated with chronic cholestatic liver diseases such as PSC, choledochal cysts, or oriental cholangiohepatitis.
 Exposure to asbestos is another risk factor for cholangiocarcinoma.

-Ampullary cancer accounts for only 8% of biliary tact cancers, making it the least common biliary tract tumor.
+Ampullary cancer accounts for only 8 % of biliary tract cancers, making it the least common biliary tract tumor.
 Ampullary cancer typically presents with painless jaundice or acute pancreatitis.